Eddy1902/Quiz_Website/README.md

 # features implemented
--Anyone with an email address can create an Id and password to participate in the game -The puzzle contains 5 clues, 1 dead-end and only 1 solution.
+-Anyone with an email address can create an Id and password to participate in the game.
+-The puzzle contains 5 clues, 1 dead-end and only 1 solution.
 -User data is stored for every user.
 -If a user lefts a puzzle in between and comes back again to play, he has to start over.